Chapter Members Nominees

 When not taking the kids to swimming, soccer, art class or music lessons, I am a litigation partner at Baker & McKenzie.
 I also work with many non-profits on governance and advocacy issues.
 I served on the governing board of directors for the Public Interest Law Initiative, and am a current board member and past board president of the Center for Disability and Elder Law.
 I have run five Chicago marathons, enjoy newspapers, and love to travel.

-Finance Commission Members
+Nominees for Finance Commission

 I have served St. James Cathedral as Assistant Treasurer for eleven years and as chair of the Investment Committee for nine.
 I serve the Diocese of Chicago as a Trustee of the Common Fund and Episcopal Charities as a member of their finance committee.
 I also serve as Treasurer for Brent House, the Episcopal Council at the University of Chicago.
 My experience in the Derivatives Industry gives me a sharp perspective for matters in investment and finance.
 I have helped many members of St. James with large gifts and bequests.